International Diploma

 • regular webinars so learners can interact with experts in the field

-• interactive case-based and problem-based learning
+• interactive case-based learning

 • access to an extensive online library